 Here’s a video of a dog experiencing bloat:

 Why does bloat happen?

-How can you try to prevent canine bloat?
+How can you try to prevent dog bloat?

 That’s a great question and one that doesn’t seem to have a straight answer.
-There seems to be several studies that contradict each other and I’m not a vet so the best advice I can give is to talk to your vet about bloat and ask them about ways that you can try and prevent it.
+There seem to be several studies that contradict each other and I’m not a vet so the best advice I can give is to talk to your veterinarian about bloat and ask them about ways that you can try and prevent it.